THE PROBLEM WITH TYPICAL LEG WORKOUTS

 EXERCISE NOTES: Alternate Bulgarian Split Squat repetitions between upright and sprinter lunge position to failure for two sets.

 There are two key reasons this is important.
 One is that you should always try to speed up what you slow down so that you don’t get stuck in only slow patterns.
+When you only train slow you eventually become slow unless you try to become more explosive and deliberate with your movements.

 The other reason explosivity is important is that it helps us train for stability of the knee in jumping and landing situations by challenging this function of the Vastus Medialis.
 This allows us to become a little more athletic in our training, which should always be a goal of yours.